 The other 20%?
 That’s to do the occasional maintenance work like clearing gutters, planting a new tree, checking in new and checking out old tenants, and cashing rent checks.
 It’s very manageable, once you’ve teed-up everything at the outset.

-So what makes rental houses so great?
+Rental Property Investing 101: What makes rental houses so great?

 Let’s compare two scenarios where you have $30,000 to invest, and no credit card debt or auto loans: